joemiller/creds/README.md

 ### Unsetting

-Use the `set` subcommand to unset the credentials.
+Use the `set` command to unset the credentials.
 This should also be used with `eval`.

-NOTE: There is no strict limitation on the format of a credential store, however only lines that fit the pattern `KEY=val` will be considered when using the `unset` command.

 ```
 $ echo $FOO